This post may contain affiliate links. Please read our disclosure policy.

 • 2 tablespoons red wine vinegar

-• ½ cup whole milk ricotta at room temperature *see note
+• 1/2 cup whole milk ricotta cheese, room temperature

 Instructions

-• Heat a large, deep-sided skillet or pot over medium-high heat.
-Once the oil is shimmering, add the onions and garlic and cook, stirring occasionally, about 2 minutes.
-Add in sausage and sauté, breaking up the meat with the back of a wooden spoon, until the sausage is cooked through and no longer pink, about 7 minutes.
-Drain off excess fat if necessary (I like to keep at least 2 tablespoons in there for added flavor) and return to the pan.
+• Heat the oil in a large, deep skillet or pot set over medium-heat.
+Add the onions and garlic and cook, stirring occasionally, about 2 minutes.
+Add the sausage and cook, breaking up the meat with the back of a wooden spoon, until the sausage is cooked through and no longer pink, about 7 minutes.
+Drain off all but 2 tablespoons of excess fat, if needed.

-• To the meat, season with salt, onion powder, dried oregano, black pepper, and red pepper flakes (if using).
-Stir to combine and cook over medium-high for about 2 minutes, allowing the spices to lightly toast.
-Add in the tomato paste and stir to combine, cooking for an additional 1 minute, or until the paste has totally melted in and combined with the meat.
+• Add the salt, onion powder, dried oregano, black pepper, and red pepper flakes (if using).
+Stir to combine and cook for about 2 minutes, allowing the spices to lightly toast.
+Add the tomato paste, stir, and cook for 1 minute or until the paste has totally melted and combined with the meat.

-• Pour in the red wine vinegar, beef broth, tomato sauce, and pasta.
+• Add the red wine vinegar, beef broth, tomato sauce, and pasta.
 Stir to combine.
-Bring contents in the pot to a boil and once boiling, reduce the heat to a very subtle simmer, and let cook until pasta is tender, stirring often, until most of the liquid has absorbed and the pasta is al dente, 13 to 15 minutes.
+Bring the mixture to a boil, then reduce the heat to a very subtle simmer.
+Cook, stirring often, until most of the liquid has absorbed and the pasta is al dente, 13 to 15 minutes.

 Nutrition information is automatically calculated, so should only be used as an approximation.